What is C-Section (Cesarean Section) Delivery?

 • Birth Plan: If you had a birth plan, discuss with your healthcare provider how aspects of it can be incorporated into the C-section experience.

-• Preoperative Instructions: Follow your healthcare provider's instructions regarding fasting before the surgery.
-You must avoid eating or drinking for a specific duration before the procedure.
+• Preoperative Instructions: You must avoid eating or drinking for a specific duration before the procedure.
+Follow your healthcare provider's instructions regarding fasting.

-• Discuss Medications: Discuss any medications you currently take with your healthcare provider.
-They will advise you on drugs to continue or discontinue before the surgery.
+• Discuss Medications: Discuss your regular medications with a doctor.
+They will advise you whether to continue or discontinue them before the surgery.

 • Anesthesia Discussion: Discuss the procedure and its effects with the anesthesiologist if you have regional anaesthesia (epidural or spinal).
 Understand how the anaesthesia will be administered and its potential side effects.

-• Health Status: Inform your healthcare provider about any changes in your health, including infections, fever, or other symptoms, before the surgery.
+• Health Status: Before the surgery, inform the doctor about any changes in your health, including infections, fever, or other symptoms.

 • Address Anxiety: Discuss your concerns with your healthcare provider if you feel anxious about the surgery.
 They may offer reassurance or suggest relaxation techniques.